openhab/org.openhab.binding.zwave/doc/eco/tiltzwave25_0_0.md

 ### Parameter 2: Send Reports

 Send Reports
-Send or not to send Sensor Binary Report commands to Association Group 1 when the sensor is faulted and restored The following option values may be configured -:
+<p&gtSend or not to send Sensor Binary Report commands to Association Group 1 when the sensor is faulted and restored</p&gt
+The following option values may be configured -:

 | Value  | Description |